radiodee1/chat-bert/data/README.md

 * The default number of rooms allowed span from '1' to '15'.
 This can be changed in the `.env` file.

 * There is, for every sentence pair, a `react_***.sh` file.
 When the sentence pair is chosen the react file is run in the bash shell.
 This react file can be used for any shell scripting.
 You can start desktop programs.
 You can also, for example, run a 'curl' command that interacts with a distant server.
 You might use this for services like ITTT.
-Though it has not been tested, you might use the file to turn on or off household lights.
+Though it has not been tested, you might use the file to turn on or off household lights or appliances.

 * When the react file is run, the main.py program passes some information to the script.
 This info includes the room number and some other info.